hahayk/PublicProjects/DesktopCleaner/README.md

 *How to install service* <br/>
 Run command <br/>
 You need to run "Developer Command Prompt" as administrator.
-Go to directory of CleanDesktopSevice.exe file and write the following:
+Go to directory of *CleanDesktopSevice.exe* file and write the following:
-*InstallUtil.exe CleanDesktopSevice.exe*  press Enter<br\>
+*InstallUtil.exe CleanDesktopSevice.exe* and press Enter<br\>
 The result should be: <br/>
 *The commit phase completed sucsessfully* <br/>
 *The transacted install has completed* <br/>